-Flaherty & Crumrine Investment Grade Fixed Income Fund is a closed-end investment trust with a registered office located at Suite 2930, Bay Wellington Tower, Brookfield Place, 181 Bay Street, Toronto, Ontario M5J 2T3.
-The Fund was established under the laws of the Province of Alberta pursuant to a declaration of trust dated October 29, 2004, and is governed by an amended and restated declaration of trust dated November 25, 2004, as amended.
+Flaherty & Crumrine Investment Grade Preferred Income Fund is a closed-end investment trust with a registered office located at Suite 2930, Bay Wellington Tower, Brookfield Place, 181 Bay Street, Toronto, Ontario M5J 2T3.
+The Fund was established under the laws of the Province of Alberta pursuant to a declaration of trust dated October 29, 2004, and is governed by an amended and restated declaration of trust dated November 25, 2004, as amended by amendments to the Declaration of Trust dated November 8, 2006, December 20, 2006 and June 8, 2009.
+The Declaration of Trust was further amended and restated as of September 5, 2018.